Frequently Asked Questions

 - Can I join for free?
 Are there any forms I have to fill out?
 And do I need to attend any meetings?

 Joining is absoutely free.
-You should submit an invdividual interest form and an individual membership application form (available to download from our Newsletters & Docs page).
+You should submit an individual membership application form and UK GDPR Consent Form (available to download from our Newsletters & Docs page).
 We will ask for two references, these can be friends, neighbours, or colleagues.

 You are welcome to attend as many meetings or events as you wish, but there is no requirement.